ansible/ansibullbot/ISSUE_HELP.md

 ### How to use label commands

-To use the commands, please type the the command and label on one line each in a comment.
+To use the commands, please type the command and label on one line each in a comment.
 Example:
 ```
 -label needs_triage